heliusblackstar/freekb/README.md

         d18c2f6b-a5e2-48ca-971b-61e5f5cabe9e/index.md-  - ssh-add -D  #clears all keys out of memory

 ### Browsing all articles
+This is something only done occasionally, especially as FreeKB grows.
 #### Use grep to generate a table of contents
 You can generate a table of contents with grep from the top-level folder:
 - Article UUIDs and titles (sorted 'randomly'):